the-martyrs/evangelism/README.md

 ## Demo

-A live demonstration of what you will have when starting a project with 🚀 Start UI <small>[web]</small> is available on [the-martyrs-evangelism.vercel.app](https://the-martyrs-evangelism.vercel.app)
+A live demonstration of what you will have when starting a project with 🚀 This project will be available on [the-martyrs-evangelism.vercel.app](https://the-martyrs-evangelism.vercel.app)

 ## Getting Started